Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

-\begin{proof} Let us give the calculations for the case (c), only; the other cases are similar and simpler.
-One can easily see that $\Phi$ given by (\ref{Phi_c}) is in this case continuously differentiable w.r.t. $t$; let us estimate the derivative.
-For the part, which in (\ref{Phi_c}) is denoted by $\Phi_t^1(x,y)$, one has
+\begin{proof} We give the calculations for the case \textbf{C} only; the other cases are similar and simpler.
+Statement 1 follows directly from the explicit formula (\ref{Phi_c}).
+To prove statement 2 we estimate separately the derivatives of $\Phi_t^1(x,y)$, $\Phi_t^2(x,y)$ in (\ref{Phi_c}).
+We have